JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* SpringEE - To fill the gap between spring and JavaEE
 * Get a check of the Google Fuchsia - which aimed to replace Linux
 * Create a DB for JavaEE Technology, version and example
 * Write an Olympic Spider to get all the althletes and events and medals from Olympics.com